dbeale-epam/developer-training-02/exercise-03/README.md

 ```

 ## Controller
-13. In the `mybackoffice/backoffice/src/org/mybackoffice` directory, create a controller with the following package name: `org.mybackoffice.widgets.mychat`.
+13. In the `mybackoffice/backoffice/src/org/mybackoffice` directory, create a controller with the following package name: `org.officeco.widgets.mychat`.
 It should extend the DefaultWidgetController.
 Call it MyChatController

 ```